-In November 1985, Jarvis Cocker (pictured at right) was at a party at bandmate Russell Senior’s flat above a Sheffield sex shop called Sven Books.
+In November 1985, Jarvis Cocker (pictured below right) was at a party at bandmate Russell Senior’s flat above a Sheffield sex shop called Sven Books.

 While attempting to impress a girl by crawling out of one window and in through another, he fell and fractured his pelvis.
 Six weeks in hospital and gigs in a wheelchair followed.
 “It was just senseless bravado”, Cocker conceded.

 When The Stone Roses were forced to pull out, Pulp took Glastonbury’s 1995 Pyramid Stage headline spot, where they played Sorted For E’s & Wizz for the first time.

 When the song was released as a single, the CD inlay included a diagram which allegedly showed how to fold a drug wrap from a piece of paper, which led to a front-page Daily Mirror headline proclaiming “BAN THIS SICK STUNT”